-The Glorious Late-Byzantine city invites the visitor to journey through time and place.
+The Glorious Late-Byzantine city invites the visitor to a journey through time and place.

 (*) The Chronicle of the Morea (Το χρονικόν του Μορέως) is a long 14th-century history text, of which four versions are extant: in French, Greek (in verse), Italian and Aragonese.
 More than 9,000 lines long, the Chronicle narrates events of the Franks' establishment of feudalism in mainland Greece.
 West European Crusaders settled in the Peloponnese (called Morea at the time) following the Fourth Crusade.
 The period covered in the Chronicle was 1204 to 1292 (or later, depending on the version).
 It gives significant details on the civic organization of the Principality of Achaia.